openforis/sepal-doc/docs/source/setup/register.rst

     :group: landing
     :title: sepal.io splash page

-In the sign-up form, all the fields are mandatories, set a username, your name, email address, and your organization.
-Note that at this point you do not have to set a password.
+In the sign-up form, all the fields are mandatory.
+Set a username, your name (first and last name), email address, and your organization.
+Note that at this point you do not yet set a password.

 .. thumbnail:: ../_images/setup/register/sepal_sign_up.png
     :width: 60%